ZakaHaceCosas/Optix-DevHome/README.md

                 - [ ] Secure project updating
             - [ ] Project sharing
 - [ ] Multiple languages
-> *Note: Optix DevHome will be first developed in spanish, then ported to english, and after that we'll see.
+> *Note: Optix DevHub will be first developed in spanish, then ported to english, and after that we'll see.
 This isn't a priority for now.*
 - [ ] GUI
     - [ ] GUI based on the Umbra design system (Link to Figma (very) soon)